Nice to know

 You have looked at the weather forecast, thought about what to wear and now you are looking forward to going out among lots of happy people for an unforgettable evening.
 But to be completely ready for Culture Night or Family Culture Night there are some things that are nice to know.
 We have gathered the most important information here.

-Culture Night – Nice to Know
+Family Culture Night – Nice to Know

-Culture Night for Everyone
+Family Culture Night for Children

 Time and Place